SecchiAlessandro/LumadaAI/README.md

 # Lumada AI

 ## Overview

-**Lumada AI** is an intelligent multi-agent framework designed to scan Hitachi Group's products and solutions websites.
+**Lumada AI** is an intelligent multi-agent framework designed to scan the Hitachi Group's products and solutions websites.
 It utilizes a supervisor agent named **LumadaAI**, which dynamically selects the appropriate agent based on the user's query.
 This framework allows for efficient and effective retrieval of information from a wide range of resources within the Hitachi Group.

 ## Features